wintermeyer/phx_tailwind_generators/README.md

 $ cd ..
 ````

-Create the following file (with that content):
+Create the following file with this content:

 **assets/postcss.config.js**
 ````